 The Alfred Wegener Institute

-How the Alfred Wegener Institute used Cathx Ocean’s subsea camera, lighting and software to track year-on-year changes to the abyssal seafloor and fauna, and investigate spatial population density in The Fram Strait
+How Alfred Wenger Institute used CATHX OCEAN’s subsea imaging systems, measurement technology and software to survey large areas of seabed, track year-on-year changes to the abyssal seafloor and investigate spacial population density of fauna in the Fram Strait.

-Working with The Alfred Wegener Institute, we demonstrated how Cathx Ocean systems can eradicate the challenges associated with seafloor surveys including poor visibility, slow survey times, accurate geolocation, measuring changes in the fauna and seafloor over time, and investigating spatial population density.
+The Alfred Wegener Institute, located in Bremerhaven, Germany, conducts research in the Arctic, the Antarctic, and the high and mid-latitude oceans.
+They were looking for technology to eradicate the challenges associated with seafloor surveys, including poor visibility, slow survey times, accurate geolocation, measuring changes in the fauna and seafloor over time, and investigating spatial population density.

-Overcome poor visibility and slow survey times when conducting seafloor surveys, to provide high quality image data.
+- Overcome poor visibility and slow survey times when conducting seafloor surveys.

 - A Cathx Fast Fly Stills Camera